pavan-kumar-s/tpp/README.md

 Related work lacks multi-doc related and efficient RAG related research.
 5) Press, O., Zhang, M., Min, S., Schmidt, L., Smith, N. A., & Lewis, M. (2022).
 Measuring and narrowing the compositionality gap in language models. arXiv preprint arXiv:2210.03350.

+**Action:** We will include an appropriate response in Section 4.1 in the camera-ready version of the paper

 **Comments Suggestions And Typos-3:**
 BrowseNet shows improvement in knowledge retrieval; however, why does its performance on question answering decrease?
 Please elaborate on the case of 2WikiMQA.

 We thank the reviewer for this insightful comment.
 To better understand the observed gap between retrieval quality and question answering performance, particularly in the case of 2WikiMQA, we conducted a detailed error analysis.
 After observing how QA performance varies with different LLMs (as shown in our updated experiments), we specifically analyzed the subset of questions where the retrieval recall was high, but the final answer accuracy was low.
-In particular: 103 questions had perfect retrieval recall (Recall = 1) but received an F1 score of 0; 88 additional questions had non-zero recall and still received an F1 score of 0.
+In particular, 103 questions had perfect retrieval recall (Recall = 1) but received an F1 score of 0; 88 additional questions had non-zero recall and still received an F1 score of 0.

 Upon manually inspecting the generated answers for these questions, we found that in many cases, the answers were semantically correct but did not exactly match the ground truth string, resulting in a zero F1 score due to strict matching.
 For example:
 Question: Which country is Aleksander Koniecpolski’s father from?
 Ground Truth: Polish-Lithuanian; Generated Answer: Poland